A bunch of useful DJI Mavic Pro Accessories and gadgets I find essential in 2019 – and some that you don’t really need.

 26.DJI Care Refresh plan

-The DJI Care Refresh plan is an is an accidental damage insurance plan, or extended warranty if you want, that gives you replacements if you have an accident.
+The DJI Care Refresh plan is an accidental damage insurance plan, or extended warranty if you want, that gives you replacements if you have an accident.
 It gives you peace of mind when flying.
 Read more about the details by clicking the link at the beginning of the text.

 With a GPS Tracker, it is easier to find the craft when it is lost.
 The Marco Polo RC tracker for quadcopters, UAVs, and model rockets, is one possible solution.